 - Duties and responsibility breakdown – in actual practice – in the organization

 Poor documentation is on par with a poor track record for a safety manager.
-What nice things will an organization have to say about a safety officer who leaves the SMS program in disarray when he/she leaves?
+What nice things will an organization have to say about a safety officer who leaves the SMS in disarray when he/she leaves?

 3 – During Employee Turnover

-Similar to the above point, but when it comes to employee turnover good documentation tends to be very proactive.
+Similar to the above point, but when it comes to employee turnover, good documentation tends to be very proactive.
 Starting a new job is stressful.
 The environment, processes, and relationships are unfamiliar.
 I would be willing to bet that new employees pose a much greater risk than seasoned employees.

 Once again, enter documentation.
 Being able to show new employees very clearly-

-- What their responsibilities are
+- What their safety responsibilities are

-- Who they report to for issues
+- Whom they report to for issues

 - What happens to safety information when they report it

 - How to identify hazards

 - What are risk controls in their work space